1-800-550-5538

 1258%2434%3610%

-Please be sure to discuss a potential refund with your Loan Officer.
-The refund is not a cash refund back to you but a credit to reduce the new upfront Mortgage Insurance premium you’ll be paying on the new loan.
+If you have an FHA home loan and you are refinancing into a new one, please be sure to discuss a potential FHA upfront mortgage insurance premium refund with your loan officer.
+The refund is not a cash refund back to you but a credit to reduce the new FHA upfront mortgage insurance premium you’ll be paying on the new loan.

 Remember, the refund only happens if you refinance into a new FHA loan program like the FHA Streamline Refinance.

-There have been years in which the FHA Mortgage Insurance premium has been tax deductible, and some years it has not.
-The best thing to do is to ask your tax consultant to see if a tax deduction is available and if you are eligible for the deduction.
+There have been years in which the FHA mortgage insurance premium has been tax deductible, and some years it has not.
+The best thing to do is to ask your income tax professional to see if a tax deduction is available and if you are eligible for the deduction.

 As with other financial transactions, make sure you keep all your documentation concerning any refinance or purchase transactions.
 Also, make sure you keep the tax documents your lender sends you after the year is over.

-Your tax preparation person will need this if FHA MI is a tax deduction for the year you file your taxes.
+Your income tax professional will need this if FHA MI is a tax deduction for the year you file your taxes.

-A homeowner’s insurance policy only covers the expenses and losses a homeowner might have if the house is damaged.
+Your homeowner’s insurance policy covers the expenses and losses you might incur if the house is damaged.
 When looking into homeowners insurance policies, make sure you contact at least two to three companies so you can compare quotes.
+If you live in a flood plain, you’ll have to get a separate flood insurance policy.

 Some do, and some don’t.

-If a home has less than 20% equity, the lender requires Mortgage Insurance (called Private Mortgage Insurance, PMI).
+If a home has less than 20% equity, the lender requires mortgage insurance (called private mortgage insurance, PMI, since the insurance policy is issued by a private company).
 The cost for PMI is lower than FHA MI, and the insurance amount is either added to the payment or built into the interest rate the homeowner is paying.

 Loan Officer Kevin O'Connor